USGS Hydrologic Instrumentation Facility

 Rapid Deployment Gage (RDG)

 Rapid Deployment Gages are designed to allow quick, temporary streamgage installations.
 The gages are complete, self-contained systems.
 The RDG Version 3 can be installed in less than two hours.
 The system allows for easy access to, and servicing of, instruments and sensors; and provide excellent security against theft and vandalism.
 Version 4 can be installed in 30 minutes or less by one person.

 HIF Training Courses

-The HIF currently offers two training courses.
+The HIF currently offers three training courses.
 Non-USGS personnel may attend on a space available basis.

 Streamflow Conditions in the United States